-Effective 11 March 2020, the World Health Organisation ("WHO") declared Covid-19 a 'pandemic'.
-The global spread of Covid-19 is unprecedented and the effects on both Calpe's underwriting and investment portfolio are continually evolving with events, consequences and impacts changing on a daily basis.
+Effective 11 March 2020, the World Health Organisation ("WHO") declared Covid-19 as a 'pandemic'.
+The global spread of Covid-19 is unprecedented and the possible effects on Calpe continue to evolve with events.
+The consequences and impacts as we emerge from the pandemic are being closely monitored.